Santiago220991/Music-Band-Web-Page/README.md

 - Live

-This project was made with HTML, CSS, Javascript and Boostrap 5.
+This project was made with HTML, CSS, JavaScript and Boostrap 5.

 To get a local copy up and running follow these simple example steps.